 Vietnam Is An Increasingly Hot Destination

 Vietnam has landed on numerous lists of places to visit in 2019 and hot destinations for 2019 – alongside countries such as Cambodia, Iceland, Colombia, Portugal, Croatia, Bhutan, Bolivia, Myanmar, and Ethiopia – in travel magazines and newspapers, and in surveys of tour operators, travel agents, and travellers.
 Everyone is predicting that Vietnam will be the next big thing and the Vietnam government is very keen to see its tourism industry rival that of Thailand’s.
 And their strategy seems to be working.
 Vietnam welcomed 15.5 million foreign travellers in 2018, an increase of 20% on the year before, and hopes to get 18-20 million foreign visitors to Vietnam by 2020.
 So what does that mean for you?
-It’s just one more reason why you need to go to Vietnam in 2019 – before everybody else does!
+It’s just one more reason why you need to go to Vietnam – before everybody else does!